CrumpetCrusader/Battery-Desktop-Accent-Colour/README.md

 # Battery Desktop Accent Colour
 To change Windows accent colour depending on BatteryState

-My intention is change microsoft windows 11 accent Colour Depending on battery state, AC = Green DC= Red
+I intend to change the Microsoft Windows 11 accent Colour Depending on the battery state, AC = Green DC= Red

-i use laptops in event production and mid event a laptop died as i didnt notice someone had unplugged the laptops power so now i aim make a script for windows to run in task schecular, upon system event 105 (which i think is power state change).
+I use laptops in event production and mid-event a laptop died as I didn't notice someone had unplugged the laptop's power so now I am making a script for Windows to run in the task scheduler, upon system event 105 (System/Kernal-power) (which I think is power state change).

-i want the scrpt to
+I want the script to
 check power state
-if AC/Mains make windos accent colour GREEN if on DC/Battery Make windows Accent colour RED restart explorer.exe
+if AC/Mains make windows accent colour GREEN if on DC/Battery Make windows Accent colour RED restart explorer.exe

-i made 2 regedits that do the job, im just trying to powershell send the regestry Values by itself, but it wont... ha
+I made 2 reg edits that do the job, I'm just trying to Powershell send the registry Values by itself, but it won't... ha

-this is my first coding venture on github, i hope you good people can help correct my code, i dont know what im doing ha.
+this is my first coding venture on Git Hub, I hope you good people can help correct my code, I don't know what I'm doing ha.

-filename= prcol.ps1
+script= prcol.ps1
+Task schedule= Colourchanger.xml

+edit:
+can someone optimise this ha and comment if there's an argument for Powershell to run silently